Daoud-Hussain/Era-Of-Artificial-Intelligence/README.md

 * [Amazon Machine Learning Developer Guide](https://docs.aws.amazon.com/machine-learning/latest/dg/machinelearning-dg.pdf) - A book for ML developers which introduces the ML concepts & strategies with lots of practical usages.
 * [Machine Learning for Humans](https://medium.com/machine-learning-for-humans/why-machine-learning-matters-6164faf1df12) - A series of simple, plain-English explanations accompanied by math, code, and real-world examples.

+### 2. Books

+* [Machine Learning for Mortals (Mere and Otherwise)](https://www.manning.com/books/machine-learning-for-mortals-mere-and-otherwise) - Early access book that provides basics of machine learning and using R programming language.
+* [How Machine Learning Works](https://livebook.manning.com/book/how-machine-learning-works/welcome/v-5) - Mostafa Samir.
+Early access book that introduces machine learning from both practical and theoretical aspects in a non-threating way.
+* [MachineLearningWithTensorFlow2ed](https://www.manning.com/books/machine-learning-with-tensorflow-second-edition) - a book on general purpose machine learning techniques regression, classification, unsupervised clustering, reinforcement learning, auto encoders, convolutional neural networks, RNNs, LSTMs, using TensorFlow 1.14.1.
+* [Serverless Machine Learning](https://www.manning.com/books/serverless-machine-learning-in-action) - a book for machine learning engineers on how to train and deploy machine learning systems on public clouds like AWS, Azure, and GCP, using a code-oriented approach.
+* [The Hundred-Page Machine Learning Book](http://themlbook.com/) - all you need to know about Machine Learning in a hundred pages, supervised and unsupervised learning, SVM, neural networks, ensemble methods, gradient descent, cluster analysis and dimensionality reduction, autoencoders and transfer learning, feature engineering and hyperparameter tuning.
+* [Trust in Machine Learning](https://www.manning.com/books/trust-in-machine-learning) - a book for experienced data scientists and machine learning engineers on how to make your AI a trustworthy partner.
+Build machine learning systems that are explainable, robust, transparent, and optimized for fairness.